microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 Three DXIL operations accept `RayFlags` as input, but only one requires this input to be immediate: `AllocateRayQuery`.

-Validation will be added to check the `RayFlags` parameters, and, if applicable, the `RayQueryFlags` parameters, for each applicable DXIL operation, including the new `AllocateRayQuery2` operation.
-An error will be emitted if the flags are constant, the new flag is used, and the shader model is less than 6.9.

-Proposed validation error diagnostic:

-- `"RayFlags used in '%0' specifies unknown flags (0x%1) for shader model %2"`

-Validation will also be added to ensure the flags are constant on input to the `AllocateRayQuery` and `AllocateRayQuery2` DXIL operation.
+Validation will be added to ensure the flags are constant on input to the `AllocateRayQuery` and `AllocateRayQuery2` DXIL operation.

 Proposed validation error diagnostics:

-- `"ConstRayFlags argument of AllocateRayQuery '%0' must be constant"`
+- `"constRayFlags argument of AllocateRayQuery '%0' must be constant"`
-- `"ConstRayFlags and RayQueryFlags arguments of AllocateRayQuery2 '%0' must be constant"`
+- `"constRayFlags and RayQueryFlags arguments of AllocateRayQuery2 '%0' must be constant"`

-Finally, validation will be added for the `AllocateRayQuery2` DXIL operation to ensure that when `RAY_FLAG_FORCE_OMM_2_STATE` is set on the ConstRayFlags argument, the `RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` is also set on the RayQueryFlags argument.
+Finally, validation will be added for the `AllocateRayQuery2` DXIL operation to ensure that when `RAY_FLAG_FORCE_OMM_2_STATE` is set on the constRayFlags argument, the `RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` is also set on the RayQueryFlags argument.

 Proposed validation error diagnostic:

-- `"RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS must be set for RayQueryFlags when RAY_FLAG_FORCE_OMM_2_STATE is set for ConstRayFlags on AllocateRayQuery2 operation %0."`.
+- `"RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS must be set for RayQueryFlags when RAY_FLAG_FORCE_OMM_2_STATE is set for constRayFlags on AllocateRayQuery2 operation %0."`.

 ### Runtime Additions